bossanova808/MediaCopier/Readme.md

 ### :warning: Warning

-> Whilst I have cleaned this up considerably in early 2024, it is _still_ really a bit of a hack - just a starting point really, and is _not_ really ready for prime time general public release like a proper open source project would/should be.
+> Whilst I have cleaned this up considerably in 2024, it is _still_ really a bit of a hack - just a starting point really, and is _not_ really ready for prime time general public release like a proper open source project would/should be.
 >
 > It's a rather situation specific hack that works well for me (and has done so for over a decade now).
-Importantly - **it will never delete anything**, by design, so worst case scenario is it just doesn't immediately work for you or quite do what you want.
+Importantly - **it will never delete anything from your source library**, by design, so worst case scenario is it just doesn't immediately work for you or quite do what you want.
 >
 > It's designed to be taken by you and expanded upon/adapted for your own needs.
 You can post to the Kodi forums [here](https://forum.kodi.tv/showthread.php?tid=189144)...and I may try and help, but the general idea is that you'll get your hands dirty and make it work for yourself.
 (Or even better, get hacking and submit a pull request with improvements!)
 >